Ukulele: intermediate

 What is the course about?

-Develop your ukulele technique, explore the chord theory, and learn how to apply these to your playing.
+Learn more repertoire and develop your ukulele technique.
+Explore chord theory, and learn how to apply this to your playing.
+Enjoy the wonder of playing ukulele in a group!

 What will we cover?